dmtiblin/UR-Leaflet-Challenge/README.md

 ![1-Richter](Images/richter_scale.jpg)

 Creator Notes:
 * The data chosen was all M1.0+ Earthquakes world-wide from the last week.
-M1.0 is more or less the minimum magnitude which we might feel an earthquake.
+M1.0 to M2.0 are measurable but rarely noticed by humans.

 ### 2. Import & Visualize the Data